woxane/Third-Assignment-Hogwarts/README.md

 - **Sort Course's List of Students**: Allow sorting of the list of students within a course based on specific criteria.
 - **View Weekly Schedule**: Implement functionality for students to view their weekly schedule (optional).
+- **Utilize Abstract Classes and Interfaces**: Explore the usage of abstract classes and interfaces in your Java implementation to achieve better code structure and design.
+- Provide a simple GUI (Graphical User Interface) for your project.
+The recommended library to do so is Javafx.
+JavaFX empowers developers to create dynamic and engaging user interfaces for their Java applications, offering a modern and versatile platform for building cross-platform desktop, web, and mobile applications.

 ## Submission ⌛